Early-Onset Cancer in Orange County: Causes, Detection, and Treatment – A Comprehensive Guide

 On March 12, 2024, at the research report conference in front of the Irvine Cancer Research Center building in City of Hope (City of Hope) in Orange County, Amanda Schwier, radiation oncologist and breast cancer specialist at City of Hope Irvine Cancer Center (Amanda Schwer) speaking.
 (Li Mei/The Epoch Times)

-Orange County Health Officer Regina Chinsio-Kwong was diagnosed with breast cancer about two years ago.
+Orange County Health Officer Regina Chinsio-Kwong was diagnosed with breast cancer regarding two years ago.
 “I am at the peak of my career and very busy, but I usually eat healthy food. , I also exercise, and no one in my family has breast cancer, so I felt bad when I saw the diagnosis.”
 Ms. Kuang said that in fact, only 5% to 10% of breast cancers are hereditary, and the rest are not.
-“I used to say that breast testing should be started after the age of 50.
+“I used to say that breast testing should be started following the age of 50.
 Now I recommend starting at the age of 40.
 In fact, early breast cancer Discovered that cancer can be treated”.

 On March 12, 2024, at the research report conference in front of the Irvine Cancer Research Center building in the City of Hope (City of Hope) in Orange County, Orange County Health Officer and former cancer patient Regina Cincio-Kuang Chinsio-Kwong speaking.
 (Li Mei/The Epoch Times)